10 Days in Sri Lanka Itinerary

 I recommend you come here to cure the beach hangover of the previous day.
 You can spend the day swimming, surfing or looking around.
 There are great bars and mini restaurants here, so you can even choose to chill sipping cocktails all day.

-When your 10 day Sri Lanka tour reaches its final day, finish it off with some awe-inspiring activities.
-I have included whale watching as another activity to do in Mirissa.
+When your 10 day Sri Lanka tour reaches its final day, it is best to finish it off with some awe-inspiring activities, such as whale watching!

 Your final stop before your departure from Sri Lanka is Galle, which is also on the south coast and known for its colonial appeal.
 It takes around an hour and a half to reach Galle from Mirissa.